tayyab-balti/AI-Internship/Day3.md

 ## Confusion Matrix
-A Confusion Matrix is an N×N table used for evaluating the performance of a classification model, where N is the number of target classes.
-It compares actual target values with predicted values, providing insights into the accuracy of the model.
+A Confusion Matrix is an N×N table used to evaluate the performance of a classification model, where N is the number of target classes.
+It compares actual target values with predicted values, providing insights into the model's accuracy.

 ### Structure
 For a binary classification problem, the confusion matrix is a 2×2 table: